tsinghua-fib-lab/RecSys2023-SINE/README.md

 Download from [WeChat-Big-Data-Challenge-2021](https://github.com/WeChat-Big-Data-Challenge-2021/WeChat_Big_Data_Challenge).

+Due to data privacy issues, please contact chgao96@tsinghua.edu.cn for the processed data.

 ## Model Training

 Simply run the following command to reproduce the experiments on corresponding dataset and model: